 Episode 23: Financial Institutions Takeaways from the 2021/2022 Digital Transformation and Cloud Survey

 In the latest iteration of our Digital Transformation and Cloud Survey, financial institutions (FIs) identify cost reduction and increased security as top benefits from investment in cloud computing.
 Conversely, data privacy and cybersecurity issues are identified as top concerns.

-In this episode, Carolina Duque, a partner from our Bogota office talk to Alessandro Celli, a partner from our Zurich office and global fintech lead and Peter R. George, a partner from our Chicago office who is familiar with the history of the survey and has seen key developments for FIs over the years.
+In this episode, Alessandro Celli, a partner from our Zurich office and global fintech lead, talks to Peter R. George, a partner from our Chicago office who is familiar with the history of the survey and has seen key developments for FIs over the years.
 They go through the recent findings relevant to FIs and discuss associated risks and vulnerabilities that respondents highlighted.
 They also cover cyber liability insurance, investment in private cloud offerings, data privacy, cybersecurity, and future challenges that FIs should prepare for.